-Note: Within Kapolei there are several smaller neighborhoods.
-This page shows all homes for sale in Kapolei across all neighborhoods.
-If you want to learn about the various neighborhoods, visit our Guide to Kapolei Real Estate page.
+If you want to learn about the individual neighborhoods, visit our Guide to Kapolei Real Estate

 Kapolei's real estate was the answer.
 Out on the open, flat and, best of all, undeveloped Ewa Plain was a site far enough from Honolulu to create that relieving effect, but close enough for commuting if needed.
 This second condition was important, especially for the initial years.
 There probably wouldn't be a significant job market centered here for a time, so drawing the first wave(s) of Kapolei homebuyers would depend on that commute being feasible for them.